koordinator-sh/koordinator/docs/proposals/20220402-improve-the-efficiency-of-nodemetric.md

 - Create independent service and healthcheck to support active/standby mode detection, only the leader node is in a healthy state.
 - NodeMetric records data in memory, which is lost when restarting, and waiting for the node to report again.
 - NodeResource supports data timeliness awareness.
 Nodes that have not been updated in the last period should be marked as unhealthy and start the exit process.
-Koord-manager restart time and data reporting recovery time, kept within the node health judgment time.
+Koord-manager restart time and data reporting recovery time should be kept within the node health judgment time.
-- Koordlet finds the master node by self-service discovery, and directly reports it to Koord-manager without forwarding by apiserver, so as to avoid too high frequency to enhance the network traffic of the load balancer in front of apiserver.
+- Koordlet finds the master node by self-service discovery, and directly reports it to Koord-manager without forwarding by APIServer, so as to avoid too high frequency to enhance the network traffic of the load balancer in front of apiserver.

 ### Risks and Mitigations